xoreaxlmbdx/die-in-browser/demo/README.md

 ## How to Run

-The easiest way to run this example is to serve it with a local HTTP server:
+The easiest way to run this demo is to serve it with a local HTTP server:

 ```bash
 npx serve